 Caledonia Mining Corporation Plc Record Annual Production at Blanket Mine and Guidance for 2023

-/EIN News/ -- ST HELIER, Jersey, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (“Caledonia” or the “Company”) (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) announces quarterly and annual production from the Blanket Mine in Zimbabwe (“Blanket”) for the quarter and year ended December 31, 2022.
+ST HELIER, Jersey, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") CMCLCMCLCMCL)) announces quarterly and annual production from the Blanket Mine in Zimbabwe ("Blanket") for the quarter and year ended December 31, 2022.
 The Company also provides guidance for the year to 31 December 2023 in respect of production, on-mine costs and capital expenditure at Blanket and at the Bilboes oxides project.
 All production numbers for 2022 are expressed on a 100 per cent basis and are based on final assays from the refiner.

 Production Highlights